npnpatidar/FeedGPT/markdown_files/Explain_FP.md

 Fri, 12 Apr 2024 13:14:40 +0530
 ### [Why Australian women lost case to sue Qatar Airways over forced strip searches](https://www.firstpost.com/explainers/qatar-airways-australia-lawsuit-strip-searches-doha-airport-13758892.html)

-Article found but Couldn't summarize
-After hundreds of women were forcibly deplaned from Qatar Airways flights and subjected to ‘non-consensual invasive body searches’ in October 2020 at Doha airport, five Australian women sued the airlines.
-The incident sparked global outrage.
-But now an Australian court has dismissed the case, citing an international convention covering airline liability
+In October 2020, women were forcibly removed from Qatar Airways flights at Doha airport for invasive searches, leading to global outrage.
+Five Australian women sued the airline for unlawful physical contact and false imprisonment.
+However, an Australian court dismissed the case, citing the Montreal Convention, which limits airline liability.
+The searches were conducted as officials sought the mother of a newborn found in an airport trash can.
+The women reported non-consensual examinations and trauma following the incident.
+Qatar's Prime Minister expressed regret, and a criminal prosecution resulted in a suspended jail term for an airport official.
+Australia rejected Qatar Airways' bid to increase flights, citing the invasive examinations.
+The women sought damages for assault, battery, trespass, and false imprisonment, demanding procedural changes and an apology from Qatar.
+The court ruled against the airline but allowed the case against the airport operator to proceed.
+The women's lawyer announced they are considering an appeal, with the case returning to court on May 10.  <hr> Please note that this summary is based on the information provided in the article and may not include all details or developments related to the incident.

 Fri, 12 Apr 2024 12:28:12 +0530
 ### [Quicksplained: Who is Lindy Cameron, the UK's first woman envoy to India?](https://www.firstpost.com/explainers/quicksplained-who-is-lindy-cameron-uk-first-woman-envoy-to-india-13758862.html)